austinhuang0131/joinmatrix/guide/features.md

   </ol>
 </div>
 <div class="flash">
-  You <a href="https://github.com/matrix-org/mjolnir/issues/165">cannot</a> selfhost <a href="https://github.com/matrix-org/mjolnir">mjolnir</a> without permission to go over ratelimit for the homeserver the bot is on.
-This means, that you may selfhost it if you run your own homeserver, or consult your homeserver operators otherwise (they may be hosting it already).
+  Hosting Draupnir/Mjolnir without permission to bypass ratelimit on the homeserver may result in reduced performance, but it is still possible.
 </div>

 ### Integrations